 By Terry Trucco

 Hominess is in the DNA of the 250-room building, which started life in 1959 as a residential hotel.
-There’s no restaurant but two enormous lounges — stylish following the hotel’s $19 million renovation – eat up the second floor.
-And all 100 suites, from studios to one- bedrooms, come with kitchenettes making Fifty NYC a smart option for extended stays.
+There’s no restaurant but two enormous lounges — stylish following the hotel’s $19 million renovation in 2014 – eat up the second floor.
+And all 100 suites, from studios to one- bedrooms, come with kitchenettes making Fifty a smart option for extended stays.

-The new look unspools on the ground floor, bracked by two inviting spaces — a check-in area with a well-stocked grab ‘n go and, behind a whimsical quartet of sculpted metal figures, a seating area warmed, visually at least, by a floral rug and a gas-jet fireplace in a sleek stone wall.
+The 21st-century/mid-century look unspools on the ground floor, bracketed by two inviting spaces — a check-in area with a well-stocked grab ‘n go and, behind a whimsical quartet of sculpted metal figures, a seating area warmed, visually at least, by a floral rug and a gas-jet fireplace in a sleek stone wall.
 You can sink into a fanciful armchair – Danish Modern meets tweed – or a buttery leather sofa and check your messages.